alxshelepenok/lumen/content/posts/building-and-deploying-a-nextra-blog-with-fleek.md

     > build
     > vite build

 Once the process is finished you will have an IPFS CID that represents you site.
-You can see your newly deployed Vite site via a public IPFS gateway, **like this one.**
+You can see your newly deployed Vite site via a public IPFS gateway.

     Export successful.
 Files written to fleek-demos-blog/out

     > Success!
 Deployed!
-IPFS CID: Qmb2psuVMkGfSdH3egfLEHc2di5VKtDVdTqtB8wqFNbK2h
+IPFS CID: QmavADhLe6ixJhXMgRbftw6iywGLFUMBZ4AejPyy8m9hdS

+Given some public IPFS gateways don't properly resolve stylings for Next sites, the best way to see your site in fully glory is to map your new site to an ENS or DNS domain!
+[Here's an example.](https://nicoggi.eth.limo/)

 ***